-- 5. Open the Universal 8000 Quant Setup in the most current version of the SDPD SIMS (found on the FB network H:\Worksheets). - a.
-The default spreadsheet shows the locations for the DNA calibrators and blank. - b.
+- Open the Quant Sheet in the most current version of the SDPD SIMS (found on the FB network H:\Worksheets). - The default spreadsheet shows the locations for the DNA calibrators and blank. - b.
 Fill out the "Sample Name" column with a list of the sample names.
-For Y-screen analysis, edit the volume for the samples from 2 to 8uL (do not change the volume of the standards). - c.
+Acceptable volumes for quantitation are 2 or 8uL (do not change the volume of the standards).
+For Y-screen analysis, the volume for the samples should be 8uL (do not change the volume of the standards). - c.
 The Setup Spreadsheet should be saved as a .csv file type.
 This is accomplished by using the "Save as..." command from the File menu.
 The .csv file must be saved in the ImportData folder on the Qiagenuniversal hard drive.
 (Note: .csv file names should begin with the analysts' initials followed by case # (e.g. initials(XX-XXXXXX).csv). - d.
 When finished, the qPCR worksheet should be printed for your case notes. - e.
-Exit the SDPD SIMS. - 6.
-Open $QiaSoft^{TM} v.5$ software (on the desktop).
+Exit the SDPD SIMS. - Open QiaSoftTM v.5 software (on the desktop).
 Log in as "sdpd" and leave the password blank.